Lung cancer often has no obvious symptoms.

 Short wait times for appointments and tests

 The lung cancer team will see you as quickly as possible for your first appointment, often within a few days.
-And most lab tests are run right at UI Hospitals & Clinics, so you’ll get your results sooner.
+And most lab tests are run on-site, so you’ll get your results sooner.

 Genetic testing